-- 5. Agenda Paper 31A discusses the feedback on some of the proposed disclosure requirements in the draft Standard.
-See Appendix A of this paper for the list of IFRS Accounting Standards included Agenda Paper 31A. - 6.
-A summary of the staff recommended revisions to the proposed disclosure requirements in the draft Standard are summarised in paragraph 33 of Agenda Paper 31A.
+- 5. Agenda Paper 31A discusses the feedback and asks the IASB to decide whether to revise any of the proposed disclosure requirements in the draft Standard.
+See Appendix A of this paper for the list of IFRS Accounting Standards included in Agenda Paper 31A. - 6.
+A summary of the staff recommended revisions to the proposed disclosure requirements in the draft Standard are summarised in paragraph 21 of Agenda Paper 31A.
 Appendix A of Agenda Paper 31A provides the detailed analysis of the feedback.

-Agenda Paper 31B Updating the language of the disclosure requirements
+Agenda Paper 31B Paragraph 16 of the draft Standard